cometbft/cometbft/spec/mempool/gossip/dog.md

 1. it increases `duplicateTxs` and
 2. replies a `HaveTx` message if the RC mechanism is not blocking it (and there's a sender).

-As in Flood, it updates the list of senders if `tx` is in `pool` (and thus it's valid), and update the list of incoming messages.
+As in Flood, it updates the list of senders if `tx` is in the mempool (`txs`, and thus it's valid), and update the list of incoming messages.
 ```bluespec "actions" +=
 action processDuplicateTx(node, _incomingMsgs, optionalSender, tx) =
     // Reply `HaveTxMsg` if `tx` comes from a peer.